bluebrown/terraform-aws-vpc/README.md

 ## Prerequisites

-You need and AWS account and either root user access key and secret key or IAM user access key and secret key.
-It is advised to create a dedicated IAM user with limited access
+You need an AWS account and either root user access key and secret key or IAM user access key and secret key.
+It is advised to create a dedicated IAM user with limited access.

 You also need to install Terraform locally.